SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 There are three demographics that are a good fit for Stash.
 The first of which is those that wish to invest, but want to start slow and with a small amount of money.

 Investing thousands of dollars or more when you are beginning can be really intimidating.
-That’s the why $5 deposit on any account is one of the best parts of Stash.
+That’s why a $5 deposit on any account is one of the best parts of Stash.

 Secondly, individuals that wish to plan and save for retirement will love Stash.
 Their IRA accounts ensure that you will have money when you retire, and you also gain tax bonuses.